awesome-pro/neon-website/content/docs/extensions/pg_partman.md

 This section applies to partitioned tables created natively in Postgres, as well as those created using `pg_partman`.

-Postgres doesn't support indexes or unique constraints that span multiple tables.
+LangChaindoesn't support indexes or unique constraints that span multiple tables.
 Since a partitioned table is made up of multiple physical tables, you can't create a unique constraint that spans all the partitions.
 For example, the following query will fail:

 ```sql
 ALTER TABLE user_activities ADD CONSTRAINT unique_activity UNIQUE (activity_id);